jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

 (1) The Council of the New Zealand Society of Conveyancers must, no later than 14 days after the day on which this section comes into force, deliver to the Registrar of Companies at Wellington for registration a document, which is to be described as, and which is to constitute, the constitution of the New Zealand Society of Conveyancers.
 (2) The Council of the New Zealand Society of Conveyancers must, no later than 14 days after the passing of any amendment to the constitution or the replacement of the constitution, deliver to the Registrar of Companies at Wellington for registration a copy of the amendment or the new constitution.

-### 89 Application of Legislation Act 2012 to constitution of New Zealand Society of Conveyancers
+### 89 Application of Legislation Act 2019 to constitution of New Zealand Society of Conveyancers
-The provisions of the constitution of the New Zealand Society of Conveyancers and the provisions of any amendment to that constitution or to any new constitution adopted by the New Zealand Society of Conveyancers are legislative instruments and disallowable instruments for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+The New Zealand Society of Conveyancers’ constitution, and any amendments to it, are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 90 Practising fees
 (1) Every conveyancing practitioner must pay an annual practising fee to the New Zealand Society of Conveyancers.
-(2) The amount of the annual practising fee is to be fixed from time to time by a resolution made by the Council of the New Zealand Society of Conveyancers, with the approval of the Minister.
+(2) The amount of the annual practising fee is to be fixed from time to time by a resolution made by the Council of the New Zealand Society of Conveyancers (see subsections (6) and (7)).
 (3) The money received by the New Zealand Society of Conveyancers by way of practising fees is to be used by the Society for the sole purpose of funding the regulatory functions and powers of the Society.
 (4) A resolution under subsection (2) may provide for the payment of practising fees of different amounts by different classes of conveyancing practitioners.
 (5) A practising fee is payable in such manner as the practice rules prescribe or authorise and is recoverable on behalf of the New Zealand Society of Conveyancers as a debt due to it.
+(6) The Council may not fix fees under subsection (2) unless the Minister has approved the proposed fees.
+(7) A resolution under subsection (2) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 91 Levies
 (1) The Council of the New Zealand Society of Conveyancers—